pedromonad/pedromonad/README.md

 ## Hi there 👋

+My name is Pedro Barros, and I am a Brazilian full-stack developer.
+I started my career in 2012, working initially as a webmaster.
+Since then, I have been involved in various ReactJS, Redux, NextJS, Angular and Typescript projects.

+I am a hard-working and passionate developer who constantly tries to improve my skills and is ready to solve any challenges.

+Recognizing the need to understand more about the business rules I am involved in, I expanded my expertise to backend technologies, particularly NodeJS and .NET (C#), PHP, and Java.

+My passion is learning new things 💝

 <!--
 **pedromonad/pedromonad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.